kponichtera/remla-stackoverflow-tagger/terraform/README.md

 ### Creating Terraform service account key

-Terraform uses Google Cloud service account to perform necessary infrastructure operations without having the full owner role.
+Terraform uses a Google Cloud service account to perform necessary infrastructure operations without having the full owner role.
-In order to generate new key and store it locally in the project directory, execute:
+In order to generate a new key and store it locally in the project directory, execute:

 ```shell
 task terraform:docker-run -- task service-account:create-key PROJECT_ID=<project_id>